sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 By automation, we are not approaching this as a way of accelerating our work and getting maximum efficiencies, but as a way to setup protocols and rhythms for ourselves to easily keep somewhat uniform notes that we can come back to when we are ready and able.
 It is a way to take care setting up to provide simple and easy workflows for yourself!

 There are many many many ways to do this in obsidian, but we will just show you a few handy addons/processes we have found that work well.

+---
 ### Read it later:

 This is a very simple example that I especially use when clearing my tabs and archiving bits I want to keep.
 It basically is a addon that adds a simple button that takes the URL you have copied in your clipboard and saves it as a note in a designated folder.

 A bonus here, if you are nerdy and care about energy expense of networks and accessibility of resources offline on your local computers, is that it actually saves it as a note in your vault!
 This also means you can write notes around, add properties\*tags and edit it as well.

 ![[ReadItLaterIcon.png]]
 > ReadItLater icon in the left side bar.

-Download from [HERE](obsidian://show-plugin?id=obsidian-read-it-later), or go to Settings>community plugins>browse and search `ReadItLater`.
+Install it [HERE](obsidian://show-plugin?id=obsidian-read-it-later), or go to Settings>community plugins>browse and search `ReadItLater`.
 (Make sure you remember to enable it.)